 - Spread potatoes into dish.
 Sprinkle the top with remaining shredded cheese.
 May bake immediately or, cover with plastic wrap and refrigerate for several hours or overnight.

 - If chilled, remove from refrigerator at least 30 minutes before baking.
-Dot the top with the remaining 1 Tbsp of butter, then place into the preheated oven.
+Dot the top with the remaining 1 tablespoon of butter, then place into the preheated oven.

 - Bake for 40-45 minutes or until the top is golden and potatoes are heated through.
 Let stand 5 minutes, then serve.